vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 - HMW enable our users to become trendy / unique / better as they interact with 2GUD?
 - HMW inculcate trust as they browse through 2GUD?

-I saw the true value of collaboration with multiple people from diverse backgrounds, involved.
-I was amazed with the creativity in the room. <i>I confess that I myself would've never come up with such interesting ideas.</i>
+I saw the true value of collaboration by involving people from diverse backgrounds.
+I was amazed with the creativity in the room.
+I confess that I would've never come up with such interesting ideas, alone.

 <div class="img-section top">
 <div class="row">